 - A. General Videos related to officer-involved shootings, critical incidents, homicides, serious sexual assaults, and cases in which SPD has received a notice to preserve evidence shall be retained in Evidence.com until all trial and appellate litigation has been completed.
 The SPD Investigations Bureau shall be responsible for notification to TARU under these circumstances.
-Videos related to unsolved homicides and sexual assaults shall be kept consistent with the department policy for records retention. - B. Videos related to internal affairs investigations shall be transferred to a format compatible with Blue Team and made part of the file. - C. All other body camera videos shall be retained in Evidence.com for 12 months, then deleted. - D. Accidental Activation In the event of an accidental activation of the body camera where the resulting recording is of no perceived investigative or evidentiary value, the recording employee may request that the body camera video in question be deleted forthwith by submitting a written request to the Division Captain or designee.
-The Division Captain shall approve or deny the request and forward the decision to the TARU Administrator for action. - E. Employees shall not tamper with, alter, or delete video. - 1.
+Videos related to unsolved homicides and sexual assaults shall be kept consistent with the department policy for records retention. - B. Videos related to internal affairs investigations shall be transferred to a format compatible with Blue Team and made part of the file.
+The videos will be retained in accordance with the Washington State Records Retention Schedule. - C. All other body camera videos shall be retained in Evidence.com for 12 months, then deleted. - D. Videos redacted for a public records request shall be retained for 24 months after the request and then deleted. - E. Accidental Activation In the event of an accidental activation of the body camera where the resulting recording is of no perceived investigative or evidentiary value, the recording employee may request that the body camera video in question be deleted forthwith by submitting a written request to the Division Captain or designee.
+The Division Captain shall approve or deny the request and forward the decision to the TARU Administrator for action. - F. Employees shall not tamper with, alter, or delete video. - 1.
 Exception: This does not apply to personnel tasked with system maintenance who purge videos under established guidelines.